sav-che/TL-2/Authors/Pitcher, Zina {std. Pitcher}.md

-> [!cite] BHL link: this entry starts at [page 278](https://www.biodiversitylibrary.org/item/103624#page/292/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 278](https://www.biodiversitylibrary.org/page/33189749) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Pitcher, Zina (1797-1872), American physician and botanist, MD Middlebury College, Vermont 1822; in service on the frontier 1822-1836; later in Michigan; 1837-1852 regent and professor at the University of Michigan; 1840-1843 mayor of Detroit. (*Pitcher*).
+Pitcher, Zina (1797-1872), American physician and botanist, MD Middlebury College, Vermont 1822; in service on the frontier 1822-1836; later in Michigan; 1837-1852 regent and professor at the University of Michigan; 1840-1843 mayor of Detroit.
+**Abbreviated name**: *Pitcher*

 #### Herbarium and types